 Laser therapy is extremely helpful in pain management.
 This means that pets that are recovering from surgery or an injury can see great results from this therapy.
 Likewise, pets with painful chronic conditions like arthritis can also find relief from it.

 Some types of pets have limited treatment options when it comes to conventional veterinary medicine.
-Veterinary laser therapy offers an added treatment possibility for those pets.
+Laser therapy offers an added treatment possibility for those pets.
 Examples include:

 - Cats – There are very few approved pain management medications for our feline friends